fieldtrip/website/tutorial/nirs_multichannel.md

 ## Procedure

 Analyses can be conducted in many different ways and in different orders, depending on the data and on the experimental design.
 In the [single channel](/tutorial/nirs_singlechannel) tutorial we introduced you to one order of analysis steps.

 The order of steps for this specific tutorial is as follows (see the figure below for an overview):

-- read data & downsample
+- read continuous data
+- optinally downsample the data to reduce memory requirements
 - remove bad channels
 - define epochs
 - transform optical densities to changes in oxyhemoglobin (oxyHb) and deoxyhemoglobin (deoxyHb) concentration
-- separate functional from systemic responses (signal conditioning)
+- separate functional from systemic responses; which can be done using either one of, or a combination of
-- filter; i.e. temporal processing
+  - filtering; i.e. temporal processing
-- subtract reference channel; i.e. spatial processing
+  - subtracting reference channel; i.e. spatial processing (not done here)
-- anti-correlate oxyHb/deoxyHb-traces per channel
+  - anti-correlating oxyHb/deoxyHb-traces per channel (not done here)
+- average the data over trials in each condition
-- plot results
+- visualize the results

 {% include image src="/assets/img/tutorial/nirs_multichannel/nirs_tut2_multichannel_analysis_steps.png" width="400" %}

-_Figure 2: Overview of the fNIRS analysis procedure for the data set of this tutorial._
+_Figure 2: Overview of the fNIRS analysis procedure for this tutorial._

 ### Read data and downsample